- Now, more than ever, you can have control over the care and services you need

 Consumer Directed Care (CDC) is all about choice and control.
 It gives you and your carers a greater say in the type of care you receive to support you at home, and who provides those services.

-CDC gives you flexibility and choice.
 Providers will work in partnership with you to determine your requirements and individual goals.
-You can be as involved as you want to be in managing your package and the cost of services and how money is spent should be more transparent.
+You can be as involved as you want to be in managing your package and the cost of services and how money is spent is more transparent.

 CDC is currently only available for Home Care Packages (HCP).

 The CDC model will help give you greater independence and puts you in control over the services you receive.

 Australian seniors peak body, COTA Australia, sums up the meaning of CDC to older people as: